 “Until now, comprehensive global flood early warnings have not been possible.
 Either due to limitations in hydrologic monitoring networks, forecast models, or expertise to operate and widely disseminate their results, especially in small and vulnerable countries.
 MoM will be a game changer,” said Chris Chiesa, Deputy Executive Director of Pacific Disaster Center, a key partner in the project.

 For the new technology to be put into use, it must reach the hands of local populations and decision-makers who need it most—that is where the Pacific Disaster Center (PDC) comes in.
-PDC is a University of Hawai’i applied science and research center specializing in disaster risk reduction science and technology that supports organizations worldwide in creating a safer world.
+PDC is a University of Hawai’i applied science and research center specializing in disaster risk reduction science, information, and technology.
+It supports humanitarian and disaster management organizations worldwide in building resilience and promoting a safer world for all.